 At GenSpark, we champion the HTD strategy to provide our clients with a diverse, talented workforce that can save them money while hiring a diverse and talented workforce.
 Learn more about what GenSpark does in this video.

-Coming soon: our next blog about the benefits companies receive from the Hire, Train, Deploy (HTD) model.
+Read part 2 about the benefits companies receive from the Hire, Train, Deploy (HTD) model.